sriomsubham/Projects-/README.md

        This project uses yolo and cv2 for the obejct and person's face detection.

 # Course Projects:
-       This folder contains simple projects related to.
+       This folder contains simple projects related to computer Vision.